amysujunglee/frontend-coding-quiz-app/README.md

 # coding-quiz
-A coding quiz app to help developers solve basic concepts of web development
+A coding quiz app to help junior developers solve basic concepts of web development

 Languages used:
 - JavaScript, HTML, CSS